-New phone app will aid healthy food and drink choicesFebruary 14th, 2014 in Health /
+New phone app will aid healthy food and drink choicesFebruary 14, 2014 in Medicine & Health / Health

 (Medical Xpress)—A free smartphone app has been launched to help shoppers in the UK make healthier food and drink choices.